-If you receive a summons, you are obliged to attend Royal Court on the date stated in the Summons, to sit as a member of the jury, for the duration of the trial.
+If you receive a summons for jury service, you are obliged to attend Royal Court on the date stated in the Summons, to sit as a member of the jury, for the duration of the trial.
 Trials can last for different lengths of time and you will be expected to attend court every day until the trial is finished.
 If the trial is expected to be lengthy, you are likely to be given warning of this.

 If you do not attend Royal Court, your arrest will be ordered and once found, you will be taken to court to explain yourself.
 The Judge is able to fine or even imprison you for your non-attendance.

-Unless you can satisfy the Viscount that you should be exempted, or, in the event that he does not agree with you, unless you can satisfy the Royal Court that you should be exempted, then yes, you do have to do it.
+Unless you can satisfy the Viscount that you should be exempted from jury service, or, in the event that he does not agree with you, unless you can satisfy the Royal Court that you should be exempted, then yes, you do have to do it.

 Certain people are entitled to exemption as of right, by virtue of the Loi 1864 Law sur la procedure criminelle.
 This Law on criminal procedure is still on the books in French, hence the French name.
 The full list of professionals who are entitled to exemption as of right is set out at Article 9.
 Some of those are: advocates, doctors, dentists, pharmacists, post office employees, customs officers, police officers and members of the clergy.

 Even if you are an individual who is entitled to exemption as of right, you must not however, ignore the Summons for Jury Service.
 You must make a written application to the Viscount because he will not necessarily know that you fall into one of these categories.
 He will then send you a certificate of exemption to be granted which means that you have been formally released from attendance.